 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 5 Community Form: Goal 1 16.
 Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevel- opments.
 Special attention should be paid to air and water quality when residences, schools, parks or vulnerable populations will be impacted.
 Mitigate impacts to areas that are disproportionally affected. ~ The proposed zoning district would not permit uses with noxious odors, particulates or emissions.
 6 Community Form: Goal 1 17.
-Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ~ Access to the site is via S Shelby Street, a minor arterial at this location.
+Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ~ Access to the site is from E Main Street, a major arterial, via N Wenzel Street, a local road.
+The route from E Main Street along N Wenzel Street is short and through industrial zoning.
 7 Community Form: Goal 1 18.
-Mitigate adverse impacts of noise from proposed development on existing communities. ~ Adverse impacts from noise are unlikely to be generated by uses allowed in C-1 and scaled for the site.
+Mitigate adverse impacts of noise from proposed development on existing communities. ~ Adverse impacts from noise are unlikely to be generated by uses scaled for the site.
 8 Community Form: Goal 1 21.
 Require that industries which handle hazardous or flammable materials or are potentially offen- sive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers.
 NA The proposed zoning district would not permit hazardous or flammable materials, or uses similar to junkyards, landfills or quarries.
 9 Community Form: Goal 2 1.
 Locate activity centers in appropriate areas in all Form Districts.
 Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ~ The site is located adjacent to an existing activity center, and re-uses an existing structure which is already part of the fabric of the neighborhood.
 10 Community Form: Goal 2 4.
 Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and con- nectivity. ~ The site has appropriate access and connectivity.
-The site is located on S Shelby Street, a minor arterial, and has alley access.
 11 Community Form: Goal 2 5.
 Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ~ The site is located adjacent to an existing activity center.
 12 Community Form: Goal 2 6.
 Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ~ The proposal would permit a more compact pattern of development.